bwu-dart/bwu_polymer_routing/README.md

 ###example/src/example_01/components/user_element.html

 The `<user-element>` is a view that is shown inside the `<app-element>` and is itself a container for other views.
-According to the route configuration it can contain the view for the 'user.articleList' route.
+According to the route configuration it can contain the view for the `user.articleList` route.

 To support this two lines are required: